 Brain Health

 Your brain is an energy-intensive organ.
 Adequate CoQ10 levels support cognitive function and may help protect against age-related neurological decline.
+See our full guide to supplements for brain fog after 40 for the complete cognitive support stack.
 Some research suggests CoQ10 may reduce the frequency and severity of migraines.

 Exercise Recovery